inexorgame/site/content/blog/2020/26-04-second-release-of-vulkan-renderer-tech-demo.md

 # We need your feedback!
-Please join our discord! https://discord.gg/acUW8k7 and submit your logfiles.
+Please join our [https://discord.gg/acUW8k7](discord) and submit your logfiles.

 # Continuous integration
 Thanks to the effort of our contributors, we now have a working Github Actions and Travis CI!